Pipeline vandalism spikes as FG nets $434.85m from crude export – The Sun Nigeria

 It added that the month’s crude oil export sales contributed $336.65million (77.42 per cent) of the dollar transactions for the period, compared to the $136.36million sales in the previous month.

-It added that export gas sales in January amounted to $98.20million, even as it noted that 2019 to January 2020 crude oil and gas transactions valued at $5.18billion was exported.
+It added that export gas sales in January amounted to $98.2 million, even as it noted that 2019 to January 2020 crude oil and gas transactions valued at $5.18billion was exported.

 The January 2020 edition of the monthly report of the corporation is the 54th edition of the series.